2020 Best Colleges & Universities for Animation

 Degree: Animation dedicated to training exceptional storytellers

 The BFA Program at Laguna College of Art and Design in California is designed to prepare students to become storytellers who understand the process of animation from start to finish.
-Every year, the college hosts the LCAD Animation Film Festival, which showcases the best student work from all levels.
+The college hosts the LCAD Animation Film Festival every year, showcasing the best student work from all levels.

 Degree: BFA in Animation

-Loyola Marymount University’s Animation program has a goal to help each student develop their own unique, personal artistic vision.
+Loyola Marymount University’s Animation program aims to help each student develop their own unique, personal artistic vision.
 LMU was the first school to build a motion-capture lab and teach methods used in James Cameron’s Avatar.
-Using state-of-the-art networked computer workstations, students will learn visual effects, stop-motion, experimental animation, 2D and 3D, game design, and more in small classes.
+In small classes, students will use state-of-the-art networked computer workstations to learn visual effects, stop-motion, experimental animation, 2D and 3D, game design, and more.

 Maryland Institute College of Art